 Getting things off of the floor is the holy grail of rebooting your garage.
 I like wall-mounted vacuums.
 The wall mount gets the entire pile of vacuum, hose, cord and accessories off of the garage floor.
 I could strap a vacuum to a shelf, and bungee cord it in.
 But I’d rather not.
 Some great vacuum cleaners don’t have a wall mount.
 So making your own is one option.
 For my scoring, I use an “X” (deal breaker) when a vacuum cleaner doesn’t have a wall mount.
 You can change this to a “0” (zero).
 Then the wall mount will not be a deal-breaker.

 If you have a wall-mount, you might not care about wheels.
 I want both a wall-mount and wheels.
 I will take the vacuum to other locations.
-I want wheels for that.
-Plus, water’s very heavy, wheels help pull a heavy canister around.
+I want wheels for easy portability.
+Plus, water is heavy.
+When I use the vacuum to pull up liquid, I will take it off the wall first.
+Wheels help pull the heavy weight of the water to where I’ll drain the bucket.

 You have to decide if wheels are a deal-breaker for you or not.
 The Bissell Garage Pro’s only bad mark was for not having wheels.
 You might like that vacuum.
 And you might not care it doesn’t have wheels.
 In this case, change the “X” at “Wheels” to a “0” (zero).
 The score changes to a very healthy 7.